Boundary critical phenomena in the quantum Ashkin-Teller model: Acknowledgements

 \section{Acknowledgements}

 YL acknowledges Atsushi Ueda for helpful discussions on the boundary renormalization group flow and suggestions on the manuscript.
 NC is indebted to Ian Affleck for teaching her the basics of boundary conformal field theory.
 YF thanks helpful discussions with Takamasa Ando on gauging operations in lattice models.
-YF acknowledges Masahiro Hoshino for useful references on numerical investigation on the Kramers-Wannier transformation.
+YF acknowledges Masahiro Hoshino for useful references on numerical investigation of the Kramers-Wannier transformation.
 Many parts of the present work are based on Refs.~\cite{oshikawaIsingDefectPRL,oshikawaBoundaryConformalField1996}, which were the outcome of the first project of MO as a postdoc of Ian Affleck.
 It opened up many later applications of boundary CFT by the present authors and other scientists, and was a pioneering work on what are now called ``conformal defects''.

 \paragraph{Funding information} YL is supported by the Global Science Graduate Course (GSGC) program of the University of Tokyo.
 NC acknowledges the financial support by Delft Technology Fellowship.
 Numerical simulations were performed at the DelftBlue HPC and at the Dutch national e-infrastructure with the support of the SURF Cooperative.
 YF thanks the support of NCTS and CTC.
 The work of MO is partially supported by JSPS KAKENHI Grant No. JP23K25791 and No. JP24H00946, and by JST CREST Grant No. JPMJCR19T2.
+This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).

 \begin{appendix}